 The 2012 Delhi bus rape case and an ever-longer list of rapes and murders in India have prompted politicians and public figures in India to cite plenty of implausible reasons why rape happens and why men brutalise women or portray women in ways that suggest they had it coming.
 Many people, when speaking out, tend to minimise the crime or rationalise it in ways that sound ludicrous to many.
-We created this list of such comments more than a year ago, but it seems like it’s time to add some new entries.
+We created this list of such comments a few years ago, but it seems like it’s time to add some new entries.

 India has every chance of becoming an export powerhouse, Prime Minister Narendra Modi’s top economic adviser Arvind Panagariya told Reuters, despite an ill wind blowing from China that has hurt the ability of Asia’s third-largest economy to compete.